 Scientific NamePisaster Ochraseus

-Native To Northern Pacific Coast from Alaska to Mexico
+Native To Northern Pacific Coast (from Alaska to Mexico)

-Ochre sea stars are a highly abundant species of sea star found in the pacific intertidal zone.
-Their name is derived from the lively purple to orange color of their bodies.
-Living in wave swept areas, ochre stars have very strong suction feet that they use to cling to rocky surfaces to avoid being washed away.
+Ochre stars (also known as common sea stars) are a highly abundant species of sea stars found in the pacific intertidal zone.
+Their name is derived from the lively purple-to-orange colour of their bodies.
+Living in wave swept areas, ochre stars have very strong suction feet that cling to rocky surfaces to avoid being washed away.